elviskahoro/elviskahoro/README.md

 I have previously worked at:

-- [Reflex](https://reflex.dev)--an open-source framework empowering Python developers to build internal data, AI and web apps faster with no JavaScript (Frontend.
+- [Reflex](https://reflex.dev) - an open-source framework empowering Python developers to build internal data, AI and web apps faster with no JavaScript (Frontend.
 Backend.
 Pure Python)!
-- [Warp](https://warp.dev)--a modern cross-platform GPU-accelerated cloud-backed terminal (written in Rust) with AI built in!
+- [Warp](https://warp.dev) - a modern cross-platform GPU-accelerated cloud-backed terminal (written in Rust) with AI built in!
-- Facebook--spent two summers interning with Core Crowth working on FB4A at MPK21.
+- Facebook - spent two summers interning with Core Crowth working on FB4A at MPK21.

 Some tools that give me joy: